Living Your Best (After)life

 I would definitely choose to come back!
 I’d be a chameleon of a ghost, being many things to many people.
 But mischief would be too hard to resist.
 I would have a blast haunting ghost hunters, trying to make them think I was Satan, and probably a bit of a voyeur as well!
 But I’d only go after those who richly deserved it.
 I couldn’t attack the downtrodden, since I’m just not the type of person who could get any pleasure out of doing mean things to society’s castaways.

+I love it -keeping the memories of society’s castaways alive in the afterlife and giving new life to their legacies.
 When can we read more stories and collections from your work?
 Currently you are writing a new book correct?

 Queer Hauntings is available from most booksellers, and it’s available as both an ebook and audiobook, so no matter how people want to read of hear it, they can.
 I still write articles now and then for Week in Weird (https://www.weekinweird.com/author/moonspenders), and I’m finally working on a sequel to Queer Hauntings as we speak.
 I have a ton of work to do to try and have it out for September 2016, but it’s my goal.
 It’ll have plenty of new stories and some updates to places from the last book.
 Some of the places have changed ownership, and a lot has happened in the past few years.
 I can tell you that the Manila Film Complex no longer hosts female impersonators, but I have learned that there’s a ghost there few people want to talk about.
 She was a drag queen who was robbed and murdered there many years ago who still to this day tries to get taxi rides to the hospital.

 Your website highlights lots of great places in Cuyahoga county.
 Do you still live in the Ohio area?
-There seems to be quite a strong pulse of GLBT culture there and hotspot for all sorts of fun vintage stores, nightlife, clubs as well as a rich past to seek out for possible ghostly encounters.
+There seems to be quite a strong pulse of GLBT culture there and hot spot for all sorts of fun vintage stores, nightlife, clubs as well as a rich past to seek out for possible ghostly encounters.
 Any new faves you’d like to mention?

 I have a love-hate relationship with Ohio.
 I constantly try to escape it, but end up back here against my wishes, usually.
 (I should have stayed in San Diego, but I couldn’t afford it anymore.)
 Cleveland tries to be hip–and it does have massive amounts of potential–but it’s a bit like your father trying to fit into a crowd of teenagers.
 Spend enough time in different cities all around the world, and coming back to it feels very lackluster.
 But I think part of that is its indifference toward its own past.
 John D. Rockefeller made his mark here, the Torso Murders brought Elliot Ness here, and the river caught fire about a dozen times, just to name a few things.
 But these aren’t always things we want people to know about us, which is a shame since they’re pretty iconic things.